shanujaiswal/Practice_Project/javascript/1)JS Notes.md

 # Switch Statement

---> evaluates a value against multiple cases and executes the code block of the matching case --> Provide break if you want to stop the execution and no further responses from code otherwise it will provide all the given cases
+--> evaluates a value against multiple cases and executes the code block of the matching case --> Provide break if want to stop the execution and no further responses from code otherwise it will provide all the given cases

 # While loop

 --> Condition is checked before the loop body executes.
---> Use while when you don't know in advance how many times the loop will execute, and you want to repeat the loop as long as a condition remains true.
+--> Use while when don't know in advance how many times the loop will execute, and want to repeat the loop as long as a condition remains true.
 --> we declare variable before starting while

 # For loop function